Fitting Reinforcement Learning Model to Behavioral Data under Bandits: Conclusion and discussion

 \subsection{Summary of numerical results}

-Numerical results as listed in \S\ref{sec:results} suggest that, in general, our convex surrogate based method for fitting RL models to behavioral data under multi-armed bandits achieves comparable performance as the other two benchmarks, but with significantly decreased computing time.
-Although the method of probabilistic inference via Monte Carlo could lead to the best performance in the fitting accuracy, its sampling process may last quite long, which can be problematic when the behavioral dataset consists of a large number of episodes and the computing time is constrained.
+Numerical results as listed in \S\ref{sec:results} and \S\ref{sec:eg_result} suggest that, in general, our convex surrogate based method for fitting RL models to behavioral data under multi-armed bandits achieves comparable performance as the other two benchmarks, but with significantly decreased computing time.
+Although the sampling based Bayesian estimation method is most likely to result in the best performance in terms of the fitting accuracy, its sampling process may last quite long.
+This disadvantage can be problematic when the behavioral dataset consists of a large number of episodes and the computing time is constrained.
 In comparison, our method achieves a good balance between the solution accuracy and the computing time.

-Our observations also suggest that, although more as a byproduct, the most commonly used approach of directly solving the RL model fitting problem (\ref{prob:rl_fit}) through repeated local minimization may not be ideal, as it achieves only moderate solution accuracy while requiring comparable or even greater computational time than probabilistic inference methods based on Monte Carlo sampling.
-To the best of our knowledge, the preference for the direct solution method may be due to the relative simplicity of implementing and debugging direct local minimization solvers, compared to Monte Carlo sampling procedures, which are well known for being difficult to debug.
+Our observations also suggest that, although more as a byproduct, the most commonly used local minimization approach may not be ideal, as it achieves only moderate solution accuracy while requiring comparable or even greater computational time than the other methods.
+To the best of our knowledge, the preference for this direct method in the literature may be due to the relative simplicity of implementing and debugging, compared to the Monte Carlo sampling procedures.
 Our convex surrogate based method, however, offers a relatively clean and straightforward procedure that can be easily implemented by users familiar with convex optimization.
 Moreover, we also provide a generic, well documented Python package implementing our proposed solution method, allowing scientific researchers without prior knowledge about convex optimization to apply it in the analysis of their datasets directly.